How to Download Files Safely from the Internet

 • JPG and JPEG, GIF, and PNG: These extensions are standard file formats for images.
 They are compatible with every operating system and are widely used on the internet.

-• EXE: The executable extension is primarily used to install or run programs on Windows computers.
+• EXE: The executable extension or EXE files is primarily used to install or run executable files, programs, and apps on Windows computers.

 Are .zip files safe to download?